All Episodes

 You probably want to be out there defining yourself.

-Joe Biden isn't doing that, and I'm telling you, the Supreme Court nomination and the hearings.
+And I'm telling you, the Supreme Court nomination and the hearings, I hope that they do have hearings.

-Democrats will show who they are like they did with Cavanaugh, and I think in a close election, that'll be enough to tips the scales to the president.
+And I think in a close election, that'll be enough to tip the scales to the president.

 I think that's just part of the process.

-But, you know, Democrats are they're promising it.
+But, you know, Democrats are promising it.

-Oh, and statehood for DC and Puerto Rico.
+Oh, and statehood for D.C. and Puerto Rico.

 Yeah.